 Wild food will benefit the diversity in your diet in so many ways.
 The number of wild edibles, especially in warmer areas of the world seem inestimable.
 In addition, many of the invasives that have plagued the south like air potato and kudzu are in fact edibles.
 Being a Northerner, southern and tropical locations sometimes make me jealous with all the wild food that they have.

 But even in the northern climes, there is still food to harvest in the winter as a supplement.
 We can harvest plants like cattails in areas where there is moving water.
-We also find wintergreen, sumac, evergreens like pines and hemlock and during a winter thaw, even wild mushrooms (enokis and turkey tail) .
+There’s also wintergreen, sumac, evergreens (pines and hemlock) and during a winter thaw, even wild mushrooms (enokis and turkey tail) .
 But when it’s warmer, we have more edibles up here too.
-During the spring, we get through the maple syrup harvest, and the spring ephemerals come out (wild leeks, spring beauties, wild garlic) and then many mushrooms like morels and oysters, and then the greens, soon followed by lots of fruit bearing food until late autumn when we’re left to pick apples and autumn olives again.
+During the spring, after we harvest maple syrup and spring ephemerals (wild leeks, spring beauties, wild garlic), then many mushrooms like morels and oysters flood the forest, followed by greens and tons of fruit bearing food plants.
+This all happens until late autumn when we’re left to pick apples and autumn olives again.

 There is this great cycle of scarcity and abundance up here.
-And in our eating wild, we find Christmas comes every year in May when we can harvest a great amount of free food again.
 We anticipate it every year.

 Of course wild foods won’t feed the world as many have pointed out, including experts like Tom Elpel and Jo Robinson.
 If we all ate wild foods for every meal, they would get used up pretty fast.
 There is a reason that these plants were not cultivated by farmers and aren’t found in the grocery store.
 Many of them are just a lot harder to cultivate for mass production.
-But they are also a great reminder of how much food actually exists in the world, that we’re swimming in it.
-And at any given time of the year, if we look in most places, we can harvest food that is really great and interesting, and many times, food that we didn’t even know existed.
+But they are also a great reminder of how much food actually exists in the world.
+We’re actually swimming in it.
+And at any given time of the year, if we look in most places, we can harvest food that is really great and interesting.
+Many times, it’s food that we didn’t even know existed.